Wednesday, January 21, 2026

 through the valley of bass clefs . . .

-The moment to moment on the tenth yard line
+The moment-to-moment on the tenth yard line

 with eye sockets appended to enjambments